turboblack/HamsterCMS/README.md

 This creates a page that is not visible in the navigation bar, but will be visible separately on the page where we place the link index.php?p=article.txt

-how to make more pages?
-Create a new page in the admin panel. write the content and save. open a page (for example, let's call it blog.txt) and write on it a link to the page you created, save it. this is all.

-I deliberately did not write copyrights in the template, because you are erasing them))) in addition, with copyrights the template will not look authentic Enjoy your use. thank you for your attention
+I deliberately did not write copyrights in the template, because you are erasing them)))

+in addition, with copyrights the template will not look authentic

+Enjoy your use.

+thank you for your attention